alumina-lang/alumina/README.md

 TBD:
 - Function bodies and expressions
-- Codegen with LLVM
+- Codegen with C
 - Compiler driver for multi-file compilation

-After the compiler is somewhat functional, Alumina will be written as a self-hosted compiler (as this has always been my dream).
+After the compiler is somewhat functional, Alumina will be written as a self-hosted compiler with a LLVM backend (as this has always been my dream).